bioinfo-pf-curie/biogitflow/devel-cycle-overview.rst

 -  |install_validated| is the normal case when both the :ref:`step2-workflow-overview` and  the :ref:`step3-workflow-overview` are successful

--  |install_exceptional| is an excpetional use case
+-  |install_exceptional| is an exceptional use case

 Steps of the workflow and deployment environment
 ------------------------------------------------